 Course Reserves are materials and resources that professors have identified to use for a class.
 They can be either print (set aside for the class in a specific library) or electronic (accessible via the course Moodle page).
 Requests for material to be placed on reserve should be made at least 2 weeks before material is needed.
-The earlier reading lists are received, the more time library staff will have to recall books that have been charged out, to purchase or borrow books and articles not in the general library collection, or to scan documents.
+The earlier reading lists are received, the more time library staff will have to recall books that have been checked out, to purchase or borrow books and articles not in the general library collection, or to scan documents.

 The Course Reserves Collection in all libraries is a semester by semester grouping of print and other physical materials required for classes.
 The Collection can include books, videos, CDs, DVDs, etc. The loan period for reserve items is usually four hours, although materials may be checked out for overnight use anytime within four hours of library closing.

 To place print or media items on in-person reserves:

 The Library will put journal articles, book chapters, and e-books on E-reserve for Amherst College courses.
 These materials will be made available for students to access online via your course Moodle page.

 To place items on E-reserve mail your course syllabi or reading lists to: